brettinternet/brettinternet.github.io/content/ai/_index.md

 As LLMs and the tooling evolves, so do my workflows.
 I'm continuing to learn and grow with these changes.
 My [AI repo](https://github.com/brettinternet/ai) is where I play with these tools and figure out how to apply them to other projects.

 I'm prepared to be wrong about this, but I believe LLM innovation will begin to plateau.
 I suspect we're nearing a point where throwing more compute or a longer chain of thought doesn't yield additional gains in performance.
 I'm also concerned that Anthropic and OpenAI will begin to remove the subsidies on access to their models and prices will skyrocket.

+For now, AI can augment software engineering in meaningful ways and I encourage every engineer to try it out and play with it.

+---

+This post was adapted from a [lightning talk](https://brett.cloud/slides/ai/) I gave recently to a group of executives.